Trarco/coursetabs/README.md

 ## Customization

-- The `styles` directory and `style.css` file are optional.
-By default, the plugin does not include these files.
-However, users with CSS knowledge can create a `style.css` file in the `styles` directory to customize the plugin's appearance according to their theme.
+- The `style` directory and `style.css` file are optional.
+By default, the plugin include these empty files.
+However, users with CSS knowledge can modify the `style.css` file in the `styles` directory located directly within the plugin's directory to customize the plugin's appearance.
 - Use the `lang` directory to add or update language support for the plugin.

 ## Licensing